-There isn’t just one reason to celebrate the five-day celebration, as there is with many Hindu holidays.
-According to Pankaj Jain, anthropology, philosophy, and religion professor at the University of North Texas, the ancient holiday is related to many legends in religious scriptures, and it’s hard to determine which came first or how long Diwali has been celebrated.
+With so many Hindu holidays, there is more than one reason to celebrate a five-day celebration.
+According to Pankaj Jain, anthropology, philosophy, and religion professor at the University of North Texas, the ancient holidays are associated with many legends of religious scriptures, and it is difficult to determine which came first or how long the Diwali festival was celebrated.

-In the south, Diwali is commonly associated with a narrative about the Hindu god Krishna, a separate avatar of Vishnu, who liberates 16,000 women from another wicked ruler.
-The New Year coincides with Diwali in the western state of Gujarat (there are numerous New Years throughout India), and Diwali is connected with petitioning the goddess Lakshmi for wealth in the next year.
-Many people trade presents and monies throughout the celebration.
+Diwali is traditionally associated with a story about the Hindu god Krishna, a distinct avatar of Vishnu, who rescues 16,000 women from an evil ruler in the south.
+The New Year in Gujarat coincides with Diwali (there are numerous New Years in India), and Diwali is linked with petitioning the goddess Lakshmi for good luck in the next year.
+Throughout the celebration, many individuals exchange gifts and money.

 We have evidence that Diwali celebrations in India are a very old ritual that is still practised today.
 A Sanskrit drama called Nagananda, written during the reign of Harsha, describes how it was celebrated with lights and how newlywed couples got presents on that day.
 Another text, Kavyamimansa, written in the ninth century, describes how dwellings were whitewashed and adorned with lights.
 According to Al Beruni, a Persian historian who visited India in the 11th century, Hindus celebrated Deepavali on the New Moon day in the month of Kartika.
 Diwali is celebrated not just in India, but also in other nations where Hindus live, such as Nepal, Sri Lanka, and Mauritius.